Disclaimer | This article may contain affiliate links, this means that at no cost to you, we may receive a small commission for qualifying purchases.

-In my experience, I think this printer makes better compromises than the previous entry.
+In my experience, I think this large format printer makes better compromises than the previous entry.
 It prints at a respectable 2880×1440 dpi – which is lower than the previous entry – and does it much much faster.

 I found the colors to be incredibly accurate, even more than the previous entry.
 I got some of my peers, who are more experienced in printing photographs, to try it out.
 The only grip they had was that it doesn’t come with a cutter – which a serious concern for mass producers.